Frequently Asked Questions

 Payments can be paid by cash, cheque, BACS or childcare vouchers.
 Payment details will be included on the invoice.

 From the term after a child turns 3 years old, they are currently eligible for Nursery Education Funding.
 This is free child care for up to 15 hours a week.
 In June 2015, the government introduced the Childcare Bill to bring in 30 hours of free childcare for employed families of 3 and 4 year olds.
-As of September 2017 (with some trials by a select number of Local Authorities in September 2016) 30 hours a week will become available (subject to meeting the criteria).
 See the Government's Childcare Bill for more information.
 Funding is also available for some children from the term after their 2nd birthday (criteria to be met).
-Please ask Vicki for more information.
+Please ask Cchris for more information.

 For more information please ask a member of staff or contact us.

 Objects or Toys from home can make a child feel safe in a new environment.
 Transitional objects, (blanket, favourite toy etc.) are welcome in the setting, although children are encouraged to leave them in their personal tray, and fetch them when they feel the need to.
 Hopefully, within a few weeks the child will not need to do this any more, and the object will be left from home.

 Although we do not discourage children from bringing in toys from home, we are not responsible for the loss or damage of any toy.
 If it is a precious toy, please leave it at home.

 What systems and strategies do we have in place to identify children who have Special Educational Needs (SEND)?

 Each child is allocated a key person who will get to know all about the child’s interest’s likes and dislikes and will be responsible for completing their observations and assessments.